surfergrl/sgs-gift-guide/README.md

 ## Project Development and Planning

----
+### Background

-### Project Details & Goals
+The Surfergirl's Seaglass website sells silver and seaglass jewellery.
+It is built with WordPress and WooCommerce.

-- Title: Surfergirl's Seaglass Jewellery Gift Guide.
+The purpose of the Gift Guide application is to provide a quiz-type interface to guide the customer to choosing the perfect piece of jewellery.

-- Purpose: To provide a quiz-type interface to guide the customer to the perfect piece of jewellery.
+### Project Goals

 - External user's goal: To gather suggestions for jewellery for themselves or a gift for someone else.

 - Site owner's goals:
   - To capture the buyer who is not sure what they want
   - To showcase products and entice buyers to purchase with confidence